Sleep Calculator

 Most adults do well with 4-6 cycles per night (about 6-9 hours).

 Yes.
-Waking between cycles (not from deep sleep) can reduce grogginess.
+Waking between cycles (not from deep sleep) can significantly reduce grogginess and sleep inertia.

-The ideal range is 7-9 hours, though individual needs vary.
+The ideal range is 7-9 hours for adults aged 18-64, though individual needs vary.

 Choose a wake up time to get bedtimes, or pick a bedtime to get recommended wake up times based on 90-minute cycles.

-A power nap of 10–20 minutes can boost alertness.
-A full sleep cycle nap of ~90 minutes may aid memory and recovery without heavy sleep inertia.
+A power nap of 10-20 minutes boosts alertness.
+A full 90-minute nap completes one cycle and aids memory without heavy sleep inertia.

 How to Improve Your Sleep Quality